The Work in the World

 Press Materials

-Bio variations:
+Bio Variations

 Drawing from depth psychology, Eastern philosophy, and direct gnosis, Curtis created The (all) Unknowing—a diagnostic framework that transcends political binaries to reveal how both "sides" serve the same splitting.
 His work examines collective shadow projections, hollow authority structures, and the systematic murder of the feminine principle in Western consciousness.